hazelcast/hazelcast-cpp-client/README.md

 * `shuttingDown`: The client is shutting down.
 * `shutdown`: The client’s shutdown has completed.
 * `clientConnected`: The client is connected to the cluster.
-* `clientConnected`: The client is disconnected from the cluster.
+* `clientDisconnected`: The client is disconnected from the cluster.

 The following is an example of the `LifecycleListener` that is added to the `ClientConfig` object and its output.